Instanton representanton of Plebanski gravity. Gravitational coherent states: Introduction

 The organization of this paper follows a bottom-up rather than the conventional top-down approach, as we will first establish a system of coherent states and then provide a map from this system to the Ashtekar variables, via the instanton representation.
 The organization of this paper is as follows.
 In section 2 we provide a brief review of the oscillator formalism and coherent states, building on the relevant concepts from \cite{COHERENT} and \cite{PERELOMOV}.
-The purpose of this section is to put in place the formalism, and to introduce the constituents of some of the operators which which have direct analogues for gravity.
+The purpose of this section is to put in place the formalism, and to introduce the constituents of some of the operators which will have direct analogues for gravity.
 Sections 3, 4 and 5 carry out the transformation from the coherent state basis and operators into the holomorphic Schr\"odinger representation, from which we derive the Ashtekar variables via the instanton representation.
 We have also outlined the solution to the Hamiltonian constraint in the holomorphic Schr\"odinger representation in terms of hypergeometric functions.
-The association of the gravitational Hilbert space with oscillator coherent states uniquely picks out the Barmann representation and the accompanying adjointness relations.
+The association of the gravitational Hilbert space with oscillator coherent states uniquely picks out the Bargmann representation \cite{BARGMANN} and the accompanying adjointness relations.
 In section 6 we provide a brief physical interpretation of the states and what features of spacetime they describe.
 In section 7 we outline the construction of the hypergeometric solutions to the Hamiltonian constraint using a Lippman--Schwinger type expansion with respect to the coherent state basis.
 In this section we formalize the link from the coherent states to the gravitational degrees of freedom using the holomorphic Schr\"odinger representation.
-Section 8 is a brief discussion regarding the interpretation of uncertainties in terms of the Ashtekar variables.
+Section 8 provides a brief discussion of our results in relation to spin foams and LQG.